the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 You can see how the map function is simply inlined in your JSX.
 Each item property is displayed in a `<span>` tag.
 Moreover the url property of the item is used in the `href` attribute of the anchor tag.

 React will do all the work for you and display each item.
 But you should add one helper for React to embrace its full potential and improve its performance.
 You have to assign a key attribute to each list element.
-Only that way React is able to identify added, changed and removed items when the list changes.
+That way React is able to identify added, changed and removed items when the list changes.
 The artificial list items come with an identifier already.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~